 - 1 pound black eyed peas dry

-- 10 oz diced tomatoes with chilis canned
+- 10 ounces diced tomatoes with chilis canned

-Discard bay leaf, season with salt and pepper if needed.
+- Discard bay leaf, stir in bacon and season with salt and pepper if needed.
 Serve over rice with greens.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.